HotPocketHPE/mhguide/README.md

 ## Switch Axe

 Switch Axe can switch between its mobile, long-range, but slow to attack axe form and its sluggish, short-range, but viciously damaging sword form.
+Use axe attacks to safely get hits in, then manage the meter to make the most of your sword attacks!

 ## Insect Glaive

-Insect Glaive
+Insect Glaive is an opportunist weapon with good reach, high mobility, and the ability to launch itself into the air.
+It also comes with a bug that can attack different parts of the monster to give the hunter buffs.

 ## Charge Blade